ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Liquid staking and derivatives

 Liquid staking allows users with less than 32 ETH to receive staking yields by swapping ether for a token representing staked ether that can be used in DeFi.
-However, the incentives and market dynamics associated with liquid staking as well as its effect on Ethereum's security (e.g. centralization risks).
+However, the incentives and market dynamics associated with liquid staking are still being discovered, as well as its effect on Ethereum's security (e.g. centralization risks).

 #### Background reading